bowman2001/perplexdoc/content/doc/intro/writing/index.md

 : The _Markdown_ image element is syntactically meant to be placed inside a block element.
 But it’s also allowed to be used self-contained and gets **automatically wrapped** by an empty paragraph block, then.[^1]

 [Line Break][lb]
-: _Commonmark_ and _GFM_ are not fully compatible in regard to this one element.
+: _CommonMark_ and _GFM_ are not fully compatible in regard to this one element.
 There are two different ways to handle line breaks inside of text blocks:
-    1. Treat hard line wraps in _Markdown_ files as whitespace like _Commonmark_ does.
+    1. Treat hard line wraps in _Markdown_ files as whitespace like _CommonMark_ does.
     2. Treat hard line wraps as hard line wraps like _GFM_.
 {.dl-loose}